evainlau/pycao/documentation/discover.rst

 What are the defaults of pycao ?
 --------------------------------------------------------------------

-This is a young software.
-There are bugs, hopefully not too much however.
+The concepts and paradigms are now essentially fixed.
+However, the software is not completly mature.
+The vocabulary of the language may still evolve a bit in the future, if we can express things in a more natural way.

 I am a Linux user, so I don't make test with Windows.

-The vocabulary of the language may still evolve in the future, if we can express things in a more natural way.
-So do not use this software for a long term project now.
-Use it for small projects by now.

 Finally, there is no community around this project.
 Some autonomy to use it is required.